ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/03_slides/cc1_ws2324_06_slides.md

 --

 > What to import how is given by the library.
-We simply have to follow the installation guide.
+Ideally, we follow the installation guide.

 ---
 .header[three.js | Installation]